 Multi-Dimensional Abilities, Task Content of Occupations and Career Choices: A Dynamic Analysis

-Lin, Dajun, Department of Economics, University of Virginia
+Lin, Dajun, Economics - Graduate School of Arts and Sciences, University of Virginia

 Friedberg, Leora, AS-Economics, University of Virginia